mrkaleArduinoLib/gbj_bh1750/README.md

 <a id="reset"></a>
 ## reset()
 #### Description
-The method resets the illuminance data register of the sensor and removes previous measurement result.
+The method resets the illuminance data register of the sensor, which removes previous measurement result, and sets previous measurement mode.

 #### Syntax
     uint8_t reset();